Information technology is a part of our everyday life. LähiVerkko provides support and encouragement to senior citizens

 Children and teenagers spend a lot of time online.
 But with whom?
 Could it be a grandmother or a grandfather?
 Muruset was a pilot in which 10 voluntary retirees learned to use various social media and game platforms to chat with and support children online.
 These volunteers have learnt to navigate Minecraft, Habbo Hotel, chat tools and other platforms.
 Muruset is a continuing part of EHYT’s (www.ehyt.fi) online work.

 Seniors like gaming too.
 We have arranged workshops where senior citizens have had the chance to try out different games with us.
 Our workshops have featured console games, easy tablet games (for example puzzle games, card games, music games and augmented reality apps) and virtual reality glasses.

 When it comes to console gaming, we have noticed that senior gamers enjoy sports games, especially if they are already familiar with the sport.
 With tablet games, different puzzles like hangman have been popular.
 Augmented reality apps also fascinate people with little experience in mobile apps or computers in general.

-This year, the most popular section in our workshops has clearly been virtual reality headsets.
+For the last two years of the project the most popular section in our workshops has clearly been virtual reality headsets.
 The player can dive with sea turtles, watch dinosaurs or travel to African savannahs with just a VR set in front of their eyes.
 The elderly have really enjoyed it.

 In some of our game workshops the seniors have been joined by schoolchildren from local primary and secondary schools.
 The elderly have given good feedback on the children guiding them through games.
 Games are often associated with young people, so they are a natural way of bringing younger and older generations together.